This topic describes how to create a user-created Oracle data source.

 Port

-The port number used to connect to the database.
+The port number of the database.

 Database